 Drug overdose is a community crisis throughout Windsor County and across Vermont.
-Overdose from opioids, stimulants, and even cannibis/marijuana containing fentanyl put lives at risk and can result in significant damage to individual health.
+Overdose from opioids and stimulants containing fentanyl put lives at risk and can result in significant damage to individual health.
 While the challenge is serious, this is a crisis we can overcome as a community.
-Overdose death is 100% preventable.
+Overdose death can be prevented with the right tools and circumstances.
 Together, we can save lives.

 Since 2018, Windsor County has had the lowest rate of prescribing opioids in Vermont, and the second lowest rate of prescribing stimulants.
 Mt.
 Ascutney Hospital and Health Center takes our responsibility to control these substances seriously.
 But street access to these substances is a current reality, and are causing harm.

 Here’s what you can do:

 - Get free Naloxone.
 Be ready to save lives.

 The Emergency Department at Mt.
 Ascutney Hospital and Health Center offers Naloxone nasal spray free to anyone 12 and older.

 You can get Naloxone safely and anonymously.
 You just fill out a simple form, without using your name, to help us understand more about substance use in Vermont.